-- (3) A copy of the written bid protest and all supporting documents will be transmitted by fax, personal delivery or by e-mail, by the City to the protested Bidder(s) for their review and response. - (4) A protested Bidder may submit to the City a written response to the bid protest within three (3) business days of the protested Bidder's receipt of the bid protest from the City.
-The written response must include the name, address, telephone number and email address of the responding party for the protested Bidder, with all supporting documentation used to refute any claims made by the protesting Bidder.
-The written response will be transmitted by the City to the protesting Bidder.
-The City may, in its sole discretion, use the written response in its determination of the merits of the bid protest. - (5) The City Manager, or designee, shall review the merits and timeliness of the written bid protest and issue a written decision to the protesting Bidder within twenty (20) business days of receipt of the written bid protest.
-The City Attorney shall review and approve all written decisions prior to issuance to the protesting Bidder.
-A copy of the final written decision shall be provided to the protested Bidder(s). - (6) The City Manager's decision shall constitute the City's formal and final determination on the bid protest, and the City Manager may proceed to award a Contract for the Public Project pursuant to the Signature Authority.
-For Bids awarded by the City Manager, the City Manager's decision may not be reconsidered or appealed. - (7) Once a valid and timely written bid protest has been filed with the Director, no Contract shall be awarded until the City Manager has issued a written decision on the bid protest. - (8) For Bids awarded by the city council, the City Manager shall, at the time the Bid is presented to the city council for award, submit to the city council a written report on the bid protest, including the City Manager's decision.
-The city council may, in its sole and absolute discretion, reconsider the bid protest at the time the Bid is scheduled for award by the city council, and reject all Bids, and direct solicitation of new Bids for the Public Project.
-Alternatively, the city council may proceed to award a contract in the best interests of the City without consideration of the bid protest.
+19 A copy of the written bid protest and all supporting documents will be transmitted by fax, (3) 20 personal delivery or by e-mail, by the city to the protested bidder(s) for their review and response.
+21 (4)A protested bidder may submit to the city a written response to the bid protest within three 22 (3) business days of the protested bidder's receipt of the bid protest from the city.
+The written 23 response must include the name, address, telephone number and email address of the responding 24 party for the protested bidder, with all supporting documentation used to refute any claims made 25 by the protesting bidder.
+The written response will be transmitted by the city to the protesting 26 bidder.
+The city may, in its sole discretion, use the written response in its determination of the 27 merits of the bid protest.

+(5) The City Manager, or designee, shall review the merits and timeliness of the written bid protest and issue a written decision to the protesting bidder within twenty (20) business days of receipt of the written bid protest.
+The City Attorney shall review and approve all written decisions prior to issuance to the protesting bidder.
+A copy of the final written decision shall be provided to the bidder that submitted the protest and the protested bidder(s).

+(6) The City Manager's decision shall constitute the city's formal and final determination on the bid protest, and the City Manager may proceed to award a contract pursuant to the signature authority.
+For bids awarded by the City Manager, the City Manager's decision may not be reconsidered or appealed.

+9 (7) Once a valid and timely written bid protest has been filed with the director, no contract shall 10 be awarded until the City Manager has issued a written decision on the bid protest.

+11 (8) For bids awarded by the City Council, the City Manager shall, at the time the bid is 12 presented to the City Council for award, submit to the City Council a written report on the bid 13 protest, including the City Manager's decision.
+The City Council may, in its sole and absolute 14 discretion, reconsider the bid protest at the time the bid is scheduled for award by the City Council, 15 and reject all bids, and direct solicitation of new bids for the public project.
+Alternatively, the City 16 Council may proceed to award a contract in the best interests of the city without consideration of 17 the bid protest.